AdityaCoppisetti/keylouder/journal.md

 apparently i cant do that because as soon as i open the asembly now it just freezes my laptop and im worried that my hackatime lapse footage will corrupt :(

+# August 13th 10.30 am

+yesterday night after i got done working i was thinking about what sort of modules i should make and i asked my friend and he recommended me to make a tamogotchi digital pet which would be so cool

+so let me figure out how to make that after i make just the plain oled display module